ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel456UG/User_Guide.rst.txt

     Name of the presentation module (8 characters maximum).
 Under certain conditions, this value will allow calls to a script from a subsystem by way of a CALL command.
 APPL
     Specifies the name of the target transaction when the presentation module is called by a program.

 EXEC
-    Determines the mode in which the script is used.NO is the only allowed value.
+    Determines the mode in which the script is used.
+The possible values are:

-1.23.8.
+        YES
+            The script may be called by a CALL from a subsystem with the possible passing of parameters NO
+            The script may not be externally called.

+1.18.8.
 SCRNEND instruction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This instruction marks the end of a presentation module.